JavierGonzalez/BMP/README.md

 #### How to deploy

-1. Put the BMP code in the `www` http directory.
+1. Put the BMP code in the `www` httpd public directory.
 2. Configure RPC and SQL access by creating `autoload/_password.php`.
 3. Execute `scheme.sql` in a new database.
 4. Set a `crontab` every minute with: `curl http://localhost/update`.